NYC Parks Events Calendar

 2:00 p.m.–3:30 p.m.

-Explore the social and political history of the Union Square neighborhood through discussions of the people, history, architecture, and forces that have shaped this community.
+Join us on Saturdays to explore the social and political history of the Union Square neighborhood and learn about the people and events that shaped this vibrant historical community.

 at Kingsland Homestead (in Margaret I. Carman Green - Weeping Beech), Queens

-at Alexander von Humboldt statue (in Central Park), Manhattan
+at 85th Street and Central Park West (in Central Park), Manhattan